atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 ## 6. Configure clustering

-By default, the Helm charts are will not configure the products for Data Center clustering.
+By default, the Helm charts will not configure the products for Data Center clustering.
 You can enable clustering in the `values.yaml` file:

 ```yaml
   clustering: